 This product footprint criterion can be summarized as follows:

-include all emissions that are related to how the product is produced and distributed and thus independent on who the consumer is.
+– Include all emissions that are related to how the product is produced and distributed and thus independent of who the consumer is.

-not include emission that are related to how the product is purchased, consumed and disposed and thus are dependent on who the consumer is.
+– Do not include emissions that are related to how the product is purchased, consumed, and disposed of and thus are dependent on who the consumer is.

 One can argue that this does not include the full life cycle of the product, which is true, but it includes everything to make a fair comparison between products available in the store.
 For that reason, it also provides a valid footprint scope to use for consumer information when a purchase decision is made.

-The product specific climate footprint assessments on CarbonCloud’s platform cover major emission sources from cradle to shelf.
-Concretely this means all parts of the value chain from production of inputs to agriculture, agriculture, transports, refinements, packaging and distribution to a representative point of sale.
+The product-specific climate footprint assessments on CarbonCloud cover major emission sources from cradle to shelf.
+Concretely this means all parts of the value chain from production of inputs to agriculture, agriculture, transports, refinements, packaging, and distribution to a representative point of sale.
 Emissions related to the production of capital goods are not included, nor are emissions related to processes and steps that occur after the product has reached the store shelf and beyond.
-This means that emissions related to the purchase, consumption and disposal of the product are not included in the product footprint.
+This means that emissions related to the purchase, consumption, and disposal of the product are not included in the product footprint.

-For products like crips which mainly consist of a crop with very low level of refinement, the agriculture per definition stands for the largest part of the climate footprint.
-This number although doesn’t say anything about if the number is high or low.
-As for the crisp example the total CO2 footprint is low in comparison to may other food products.
+For products like potato chips which mainly consist of a crop with a very low level of refinement, the agriculture per definition stands for the largest part of the climate footprint.
+However, this number doesn’t say anything about whether the number is high or low.
+As for the potato chips example, the total CO2 footprint is low in comparison to many other food products.